 Burns H. Weston International Human Rights Essay Prize

 The UICHR sponsors the annual Burns H. Weston International Human Rights Essay Prize.
 Each year, two awards are available: one to an undergraduate and another to a graduate or professional school student.
-The prizes honor the fine work of students from across the state of Iowa and the lifetime work of the late Burns H. Weston, Professor of Law and one of the founders of the UI Center for Human Rights.
+The prizes honor the work of students from across the state of Iowa and the lifetime work of the late Burns H. Weston, Professor of Law and a founder of the UI Center for Human Rights.

 Awardees receive $750 (undergraduate) or $1000 (graduate or professional student).
 Federal financial aid regulations require that all financial aid, including awards and prizes, be included in total cost of attendance calculations.
-The Student Financial Aid Office will review each prize to determine if a student’s financial aid will be adjusted due to the award.
+The Student Financial Aid Office will review each prize to determine any financial aid adjustments.

 Eligibility and Requirements: